QUEEN ELIZABETH GARDENS, SALISBURY

 A central island surrounded by shallow water is the perfect place for children to paddle in the summer, and the water is often filled with them splashing around with nets and balls, while parents picnic on the grass verges.
 Summer also sees Music In The Park - regular events where people can just turn up and enjoy free music in the sunshine, as well as Park Yoga - free yoga sessions on Sunday mornings.

 There is also a really good play park for children, with a wide variety of equipment, including some which is accessible for wheelchair users.

-Lizzie Gardens made international headlines in 2018, when Salisbury was at the centre of the novichok poisoning scandal.
+Lizzie Gardens made international headlines in 2018, when Salisbury was at the centre of the Novichok poisoning scandal.
 It is thought that the spies mixed the poison in the facilities here, and is where the poison was found in a perfume bottle and given to a local resident, who tragically died.
-The park was cordonned off from the public for several months, and had to be fully decontaminated before it was opened up again.
+The park was cordoned off from the public for several months, and had to be fully decontaminated before it was opened up again.

 Nowadays though, it is just a lovely park for a peaceful stroll, or to rest on one of the many benches overlooking the river.
 It's not just a park for the summer though, as autumn sees the leaves changing colours, spring has a plethora of bulbs and in the winter, it makes an excellent spot for snowmen and snowball fights.

 VISITING QUEEN ELIZABETH GARDENS

 what3words: There are several ways in, the main entrance is at shop.dimes.factories